canjs/can-control/docs/processors.md

 definition.
 - _control_: `target` itself.

-can.Control already has processors for these events:
+Control already has processors for these events:

 - change
 - click